 - Subverted in the original releases of both parts of Serious Sam I when they were dropped but played straight in the HD release of these games where they have painskins.

-- Alone In The Dark 2008 has the worst use of this imaginable.
-The injuries look more like stickers applied over someone's clothes, rather than actual injuries.
+- In Alone In The Dark 2008 he injuries look more like stickers applied over someone's clothes, rather than actual injuries.